Bun Burner 1500

 order the 'full monty' including the cerrtificate, a pin and a patch,

-You will need two forms to complete this application process:
+You will need these forms to complete this application process:

 Iron Butt Association, P.O.
-Box 9450, Naperville, IL 60567-9450 USA Please make your check payable in US funds to the "Iron Butt Association".
+Box 4550, LISLE, IL 60532 USA.
+Please make your check payable in US funds to the "Iron Butt Association".
 Please note that we do not make any money on this ride, this is our approximate cost of administrating the SaddleSore and Bun Burner program.
-NOTE: If you are located outside the United States or Canada and obtaining a check in US Funds is difficult please send e-mail to firstname.lastname@example.org for possible alternate payment methods.
+NOTE: If you are located outside the United States or Canada and obtaining a check in US Funds is difficult please send e-mail to [email protected] for possible alternate payment methods.

 When we get your ride documentation, one of several people will start the verification process.
 Due to the extensive work involved (keying data into mileage spreadsheets, map verifications, witness contacts where needed and custom certificate preparations) and the fact that approximately 60% of the labor involved with producing these awards are performed by volunteers, it will usually take a minimum of 2 to 3 months before your certificates will be ready for signature and mailed to you.
 If you intend being an active Iron Butt rider, you should consider becoming a Premier Member now.
 Premier members usually get their certificates in just a few weeks!

 We realize this is a long time to wait for your certification.
 However, our certification process is very thorough.
 In fact, the entire certification process is what gives your certificate value.
 It would be very easy for the Iron Butt Association to simply take money and print up a generic "you rode a 1,000 mile day" certificate, however, the value of the entire certification program is in the fact that not just anyone can get an Iron Butt Association ride certification.
 The downside is this process takes time...
 We can only offer that when you receive your certification you know that not only you earned it, and so did any other rider that you meet with the same certification.